Army Officer Returns to Command Eastern Sector

-Army Col. Megan Stallings, USMEPCOM commander, passes the Eastern Sector colors to Army.
-Col. Avi Grein, Eastern Sector Commander.
-Grein assumed command of Eastern Sector, USMEPCOM, succeeding Army Col. Janelle Kutter during a Change of Command and retirement ceremony June 13 at USMEPCOM headquarters in North Chicago, Illinois.
+North Chicago, Ill – Army Col. Adam “Avi” Grein accepted command of Eastern Sector, USMEPCOM, succeeding Army Col. Janelle Kutter during a change of command and retirement ceremony June 13 at USMEPCOM headquarters in North Chicago, Ill.

+Kutter took command of Eastern Sector in June 2022.
+She previously served at Dallas MEPS and later as commander of 11th Battalion and St. Louis MEPS during her 25-year Army career.
+USMEPCOM was her last duty station before retirement.
+Kutter plans to work with the Junior Reserve Officer Training Corps as part of the DoD SkillBridge Program in Florida following her retirement from active duty.

+“I want to thank you for all your love, and I can’t imagine finishing my career anywhere else,” said Kutter.
+“MEPCOM is where my heart is, and I know you’ll [Col. Grein] love it here.”

 |Date Taken: